onflow/docs/docs/evm/how-it-works.md

 Besides all the precompiled contracts supported by Ethereum (see here for [the list](https://www.evm.codes/precompiled?fork=cancun)), EVM on Flow has augmented this with a unique precompiled contract, the Cadence Arch, that provides access to the Cadence world.

-Cadence Arch is a multi-function smart contract (deployed at `0x0000000000000000000000010000000000000001`) that allows any smart contract on Flow EVM to interact with the Cadence side.
+Cadence Arch is a multi-function smart contract (deployed at `0x0000000000000000000000010000000000000001`) that allows any smart contract on Flow EVM a limited set of interactions with the Cadence environment.

-Here is the list of some of the functions available on the Cadence Arch smart contract in the first release:
+Functions currently available on the Cadence Arch smart contract are:

-- `FlowBlockHeight() uint64` (signature: `0x53e87d66`) returns the current flow block height, this could be used instead of flow evm block heights to trigger scheduled actions given it's more predictable when a block might be formed.
+- `FlowBlockHeight() uint64` (signature: `0x53e87d66`) returns the current Flow block height, this could be used instead of Flow EVM block heights to trigger scheduled actions given it's more predictable when a block might be formed.
 - `VerifyCOAOwnershipProof(bytes32 _hash, bytes memory _signature)(bool success)` returns true if the proof is valid.
 An ownership proof verifies that a Flow wallet controls a COA account (see the next section for more details on COA).
 - `getRandomSource(uint64) bytes32` returns a secure on-chain random source.
 This can be used for the creation of PRGs (learn more about [secure random on Flow here](https://developers.flow.com/build/advanced-concepts/randomness)).
 - `revertibleRandom() uint64` returns a pseudo-random value that is produced by the Flow PRG and uses a secure on-chain random source with salt as the seed to the generator.
 Using this random value is safe, but it allows for a transaction to revert in case of an unfavourable outcome, so it must be used carefully and it's best to [follow safety guidelines](https://developers.flow.com/build/advanced-concepts/randomness).